TedTschopp/Fixing-Game-Night/_posts/2018-05-16-Doing-Religions-Right-in-DCC.md

 #  avatar: https://www.tedt.org/img/thumb3.jpg

 #description: |
 #   Every role playing game that I have ever run into with the exception of Dogs in the Vineyard has done religions wrong in role playing games.
-These are my notes on how to get DCC closer to a relgious system that works for a believer and a role player.
+These are my notes on how to get DCC closer to a religious system that works for a believer and a role player.
 #excerpt: |
 #   Every role playing game that I have ever run into with the exception of Dogs in the Vineyard has done religions wrong in role playing games.
-These are my notes on how to get DCC closer to a relgious system that works for a believer and a role player.
+These are my notes on how to get DCC closer to a religious system that works for a believer and a role player.
 #seo_description: |
 #   Every role playing game that I have ever run into with the exception of Dogs in the Vineyard has done religions wrong in role playing games.
-These are my notes on how to get DCC closer to a relgious system that works for a believer and a role player.
+These are my notes on how to get DCC closer to a religious system that works for a believer and a role player.

 #layout: post
 #guid: 61829ad4-ef0c-46d1-af81-613e59b55850